rickfay/ALBW-Randomizer-Tracker/README.md

       Maiamai.

-- **High Definition Overworld Maps:** 2048x2048 maps supplied for tracking the Hyrule and Lorule Overworlds in great detail!
+- **HD Overworld Maps:** 2048x2048 maps supplied for tracking the Hyrule and Lorule Overworlds in great detail!
 Two options are provided to give you more viewing control:
     - The "Side-by-Side" view shows Hyrule and Lorule together so you can see everything at once.
     - The "Zoomed" view provides a close-up look at both maps, making it easier to focus on a specific area.